ChenYangyao/hipp/docs/usage/api-ref/mpi/high-level/comm.rst

             can specify :var:`HIPP::MPI::PROC_NULL` as target rank, then the call has no effect and returns immediately.
         :arg tag:  a tag for matching the send/recv operation pairs.
-            Wildcard :var:'HIPP::MPI::ANY_TAG' are allowed for recv calls to match any tags.
+            Wildcard :var:`HIPP::MPI::ANY_TAG` are allowed for recv calls to match any tags.
         :arg args: specify the data buffer to be sent/received.
 Four cases are valid, see below.

         The valid ``args`` are: